Pinta365/BucketFS/README.md

 Read content from a file at the specified `path` in the bucket.
 Returns the file content as a string.
 Returns `null` if the file does not exist at the given path.
 Throws an error for other read operation failures.
 An optional `bucketName` can be provided to read from a specific initialized bucket instance.

+#### `readBuffer(path: string, bucketName?: string): Promise<Uint8Array | null>`

+Read content from a file at the specified `path` in the bucket as binary data.
+Returns the file content as a `Uint8Array`.
+Returns `null` if the file does not exist at the given path.
+Throws an error for other read operation failures.
+This is useful for reading binary files (images, videos, etc.) without UTF-8 decoding.
+An optional `bucketName` can be provided to read from a specific initialized bucket instance.

 #### `deleteFile(path: string, bucketName?: string): Promise<void>`